 There are many different options for visiting Wadi Rum.
 You can arrange it as a day trip from Aqaba if you would prefer, or take a 1 or 2-day package with a guide.
 Unless you are travelling in a large group you will find the guides to be very flexible to what you want to see and do.
 Accommodation will vary from very rustic to full-on glamping with pools (Bait Ali Lodge looked lovely and top end – though it’s technically not in Wadi Rum!!)

 After taking hours to get to our campsite navigating through the desert highlights the day before, the drive back to Rum Village and our host Mohammed’s house where our car was parked was remarkably quick!
 Promises have been made to return and have them take us deeper into the desert next time after seeing how much the Globetrotters enjoyed this experience.

 Arriving around lunch time but not wanting to start our exploration of the ancient city until the following day, we took a side trip to Little Petra (siq al-Barid).
-We will cover more on this soon when we publish our detailed Petra post, but anyone with kids, please don’t miss this one out!

 Unlike Petra, there are no entry fees, and most of the ancient buildings you are free to explore.
 There were hardly any other tourists to contend with and it was another great place to let them adventure, climb, use their torches and their imagination (they definitely gave this the thumbs up over the much larger and exhausting Petra sight!).